Date: August 2, 2022

 Looking towards Kananaskis Lakes, with two 11,000ers standing out from all surrounding peaks.
 (Joffre - left, King George - right)

-Incredible view, looking south, down the Opal Range!
-From left to right, we have: Tombstone, Rae (distant), Brock and Blane (stacked up), Pocaterra (distant), and Wintour!
+Incredible view, looking south, along the Opal Range!
+Tombstone, Rae (distant), Brock and Blane (stacked up), Pocaterra (distant), Wintour, and the unmistakable Mount Joffre towering over the Kananaskis Lakes (L to R).

 Mount Packenham neighbours to the north, and is an absolutely phenomenal mountain to look at as well!

-Lawson, Assiniboine, Inflexible, Chester, Headwall, James Walker, Galatea, The Tower, and Lillian, from left to right.
+Lawson, Assiniboine, Inflexible, Chester, Headwall, James Walker, Galatea, The Tower, Nestor, Old Goat, and Lillian (L to R).

 My dad has some lunch next to Mount Hood's summit cairn.